 - % R&R>30% - Gage system needs improvement

-(People and equipment cause over 1/3 of variation)
+(People and equipment cause over one-third of the variation)

 What To Look For